Kevin Conway (actor): Television

 Conway was a guest star on JAG in the episode "King of Fleas" portraying Roscoe Martin, a paraplegic Vietnam vet who confessed to a murder.
 In “The Martin Baker fan club” he returns as Roscoe Martin, now a mental patient, and faces a charge of second-degree murder.
 He has also guest starred on three Law & Order series, the original series, two guest appearances on Law & Order: Criminal Intent, and one on Law & Order: Special Victims Unit.
 He also guest starred in the second season of In the Heat of the Night.
 He also played the father of Jenny (played by Olivia Wilde) in NBC's The Black Donnellys in 2007.

 Death

-Conway died in Manhattan on February 5, 2020, of a heart attack.
+Conway died from a heart attack in Manhattan on February 5, 2020.
+He was 77.